 2. History of a Ranch-Style House

-An American architect, Clifford May, popularized this house style in Southern California during the 1930s, which emerged as one of the most popular architectural styles ever.
+The traditional ranch-style house took inspiration from 19th-century Spanish Colonial architecture.
+Clifford May, an American architect, popularized this house style in Southern California during the 1930s.
+Ever since then, it has emerged as one of the most popular architectural styles in America.

 3. Features of a Ranch-Style House